 To learn more see our article about English Bay.

 Kitsilano Beach is another much-frequented spot in the summer.
 It too is an amazing, world-class spot!
-Like Second Beach, Kitsilano has a large outdoor swimming pool right next to the ocean.
+Kits, like Second Beach, has a large outdoor swimming pool right next to the ocean.
 The beach offers great views (as do the other beaches surrounding English Bay) of the fireworks during the Celebration of Light fireworks festival.

 The area around the beach has a number of tennis courts and a couple of basketball courts.
 There is also a concession stand if you’re looking for some food.
-If you’re on the hunt for a high-end meal, then there’s the Boathouse Restaurant.
+If you’re looking for a meal at a high-end restaurant, there’s the Boathouse Restaurant.
 The building offers lovely views of the ocean, with the only downside being the relative expensiveness of the menu.

 During non-pandemic summers there is usually a concert series at the Showboat Stage.
 All the shows there are free and feature local artists.